Christian48596/tddft-gauge-bridge/README.md

 Gauge-invariant long-wavelength TDDFT without empty states: from polarizability to Kubo conductivity across heterogeneous materials.

-This repository contains the **numerical validation scripts** used to generate Figs. F1–F4 and the parameter table in
+This repository contains the **numerical validation scripts** used to generate Figs. 1–4 and the parameter Table 1  in

 > C. Tantardini, Q. Pitteloud, B. Yakobson, M. P. Andersson,
 > *Gauge-Invariant Long-Wavelength TDDFT Without Empty States: From Polarizability to Kubo Conductivity Across Heterogeneous Materials* (AIP, submitted).